 - Doors can fill with water

-If any of these leak through a hole of some kind, it’ll make a puddle underneath your car when it’s parked up.
-Of course, it’ll also be leaking while you’re driving, but you won’t notice.
+If any of these seep through a gap of some kind, it’ll make a puddle underneath your car when it’s parked up.
+Of course, it’ll also be leaking while you’re driving, but you won’t observe.

 The telltale sign of an interior flood is the scent of dampness.
-Your car’s cabin will smell moldy and moist.
+Your car’s cabin will smell musty and moist.
 Follow your nose to the source.

-You’ll have fixed your problem by plugging this hole after stopping the area from flooding again (whatever that entails).
+You’ll have solved your problem by plugging this hole after preventing the area from flooding again (whatever that entails).

 If there’s a leak allowing water into the door, the door will feel heavy.
 You’ll even hear and feel the liquid sloshing around when you close it or drive over bumps.